 Mindful music exercises can take a couple of different forms and mindful listening is suitable for anyone, and you can practice it by using a wide range of styles of music.
 Choose a song, or a series of songs, and sit comfortably.

 Listen to the song, and keep your body still as you do so – don't try to do any chores, write any emails, or think about your plan for the day.

 As ever, notice the way the music changes your feelings – both emotionally and physically.
 What sensations are resulting from the music?
 Do you feel goosebumps?

 Do you feel at peace, or is your heart rate rising?
 What different instruments can you hear in the music?

 If you play an instrument yourself (or indeed sing), mindful music techniques can also use your instrument.
 This is like a combination of the above exercise and mindful movement.

 So, notice every note, and also how your body moves to create those notes.
 What feelings are coming up for you?
 Is your body tense or relaxed?
 Thoughts about other things may try to intrude, but just let them go without judgment or attention.

 Mindful breathing is one of the most common practice types of mindfulness exercises, so you've probably heard of it or tried it already.

 In its most basic and powerful form, the technique starts with you finding a comfortable place to sit.

-Make sure you are free from distractions, and you feel safe.
+Make sure you are free from distractions and feel safe.